 She and her husband have been laughing because it is the only good thing they could come up with about reflux.

 On a somewhat related note – motion naps are amazing for getting the last nap of the day as it is often so hard to get.
 30-minute naps for the first five months are completely normal and are enough.

 Motion naps will help you get these little catnaps.
 Your baby might take 8, 30-minute catnaps in the day, and that is completely fine.

 10. Look for the small successes.

-It its really important not to focus so much on the bigger picture when it comes time to living with a newborn.
-Maybe you got them to sleep in the swing for twenty minutes so you could take a shower (HUGE).
-Maybe they took a pacifier and looked comfortable for a few minutes (HUGE).
-Maybe you found a great overnight diaper and they didn’t poo through their sleeper (again – huge!)
+It’s important not to focus so much on the bigger picture when it comes time to living with a newborn.
+You might have got them to sleep in the swing for twenty minutes so you could take a shower (HUGE).

-So, now that I have basically told you to do what your gut tells you and ignore the advice of anyone when it comes time to sleep, you might wonder why I would offer a Newborn Sleep Course (for babies under 6 months).
-Well… it is to support new moms through the challenge of having a newborn, to help build them up and to help grow their confidence.
-Because I am working towards becoming an IBCLC and my partner is an IBCLC we have included a complete sleep and breastfeeding/infant feeding course that will cover:
+It’s to support new moms through the challenge of having a newborn, to help build them up and to help grow their confidence.
+Because I am working towards becoming an IBCLC and my partner is an IBCLC, we have included a complete sleep and breastfeeding/infant feeding course that will cover:

 And so much more!

 You can sign up for this course here – https://islagrace.ca/courses/comprehensive-sleep-and-feeding-course-0-5-months/

 One last thing to tell you; you are doing a wonderful job.
 You are the absolute best person to be caring for your baby.
 The first 6 months are hard.
 Hang in there; don’t be afraid to ask for help, and make sure that you make time for you.